Sprinter New Generation

+SNG at Schiphol Airport station, bound for Hoorn Kersenboogerd railway station.

 The Sprinter New Generation (SNG) is an electric multiple unit train from the Dutch Railways or Nederlandse Spoorwegen.
 The trains are designed and built by the Spanish train builder Construcciones y Auxiliar de Ferrocarriles (CAF), who bases the trains on the Civity platform.
 With a top speed of 160 km/h, the trains are primarily intended to replace older train equipment (primarily the Urban Regional Material (NS SGMm) and the push-pull double decker DDM-1 carriages), but are also intended for the growth of the number of passengers on the Hoofdrailnet or main rail network.

 The Sprinter New Generation is characterized by a spacious interior, with much light and space.
 This is achieved through the use of Jacobs bogies, resulting in wide-body and spacious transitions.
 The low floor makes the train easier to access for the disabled.

 History

 Origins

 In 1983 the first plans were made for the replacement of NS Mat '64 or Materieel '64 EMUs.
 The intention was to have a large series of slow trains in service from the early 1990s, which would replace the Materiel '64 at once.
 The series became known as the Stoptreinmaterieel '90 (SM '90).
 From 1992, train builder Talbot built a small test series of nine train sets, as a prelude to a large series of around 250 two and three-car sets.
 The test series was equipped with new technologies for that time, such as computer-controlled control and diagnosis systems.
 However, these techniques proved to be less reliable than anticipated, and therefore a large follow-up order was omitted.
 The series was taken out of service at the end of 2005.

 Because there was a need for new equipment to replace the Materieel '64, in 2005 NS placed an order for 35 trainsets of the Sprinter Lighttrain type.
 These sets are based on the German DBAG Class 425, but have been adapted for use on the Dutch rail network.
 After placing follow-up orders in 2007 and 2009, there were 121 ordered train sets.
 It turned out that these couples did not fully meet the wishes of the Dutch Railways, as in the initial phase the train proved unable to withstand wintry weather.
 Travelers and traveler organizations also complained about the lack of toilets on board.
 Because of these points, further follow-up orders were cancelled, and the last train set was delivered in 2012.

 The Sprinter Lighttrain has replaced the four-part train sets of Materiel '64, Plan T; they went out of service between 2008 and 2010.
 Due to the absence of further follow-up orders, it was not yet possible to replace part of the remaining two-part trainsets of the Materiel '64, the Plan V.